rafayahmed123/InnovyneSolutions-DataTable/Readme.md

 ## Project Overview

-InnoVyne Solutions is a full-stack application that allows users to upload datasets, explore them in a table interface, and query insights using an AI-powered assistant.
-The project is split into **frontend** and **backend** folders.
+InnoVyne Data Explorer is a lightweight full‑stack web application that lets users upload a dataset (CSV or JSON), explore & edit it in a table interface, and interact with an AI assistant to ask questions or summarize the data.

+This project focuses on **rapid prototyping** with a minimal but flexible architecture.

 ---